maps for road trips

 Diners & Cafes

 The “Al’s Diner” sign no longer stands above this 1955 O’Mahony, and it is now known as Nick’s Southside Diner.
 It is located in Alpena, Michigan on what was once the historic Dixie Highway.
-Now open 24 hours, it is definitely worth a visit.
+It is definitely worth a visit.

 The Haines Shoe House is located in Hellam Township, Pennsylvania, just off of the Lincoln Highway.
 It was built by Mahlon Haines in 1948 as an advertisement for his shoe business.
 It was originally used as a guest house and has been through various owners over the years.
-Current owners Jeff and Melanie Schmuck invite you to stop by for a tour, ice cream and other sweets.
+It has just reopened as a vacation rental.

 There are some great abandoned buildings along every road in America.
 This relic is the Kilmanagh Store, located in the once-thriving village of Kilmanagh, Michigan.
 The Thumb Loop of the Dixie Highway runs east along the side of the store, then turns left on Bay Port Road, travelling north directly in front of the store.